Clustering of Gravitational Wave and Supernovae events: a multitracer analysis in Luminosity Distance Space: Results

 BHNS mergers do not produce any significant improvement over DNS constraints, despite the slightly larger number of these events (cfr. tab. \ref{tab:survey}) at slightly higher redshifts ($2<z<3$).
 For this reason, we do not explicitly report BHNS forecasts in tab. \ref{tab:cosmo_single} and \ref{tab:bias_single} and we do not include them in the multitracer analysis in the next section.

 As for cosmological parameters, the low-precision sky localization assumed for ET prevents us from having good constraints on cosmological parameters for both DNS and DBH.
 As we also discussed in \cite{Libanore_2021}, considering ET$\times$3 leads to significant improvements, even though the overall constraining power remains relatively small, compared to other cosmological probes.
-Forecasts for SN are much better instead, since the VRO allows us to probe smaller (linear) scales in the analysis, compared to GW.
-Fig. \ref{fig:newellipse} compares confidence ellipses for DBH, SN and for the multitracer analysis (see sec. \ref{sec:results_multi}) in constraining the cosmological parameters (we marginalized over $H_0$, for which our analysis have quite small constraining power).
+Forecasts for SN are much better instead, since the VRO allows us to probe smaller, but still linear scales, compared to GW.
+Fig. \ref{fig:newellipse} compares confidence ellipses for DBH, SN and for the multitracer analysis (see sec. \ref{sec:results_multi}) in constraining the cosmological parameters.

 We now turn our attention to bias parameters ($A_i$, $P_i$), and show in fig. \ref{fig:bias_forecast} the uncertainties which they produce on the estimates of the bias coefficients, $b_i(z)$.
 Since the bias for each source is computed as $b_i(z) = A_i(z+B_i)^{P_i}$ (where $B_i$ is held fixed at 2.68 for DBH, 2.46 for DNS and 0 for SN, as described in sec. \ref{sec:tracer}), $\sigma_{b_i}$ is computed by error propagation: